alexec/docker-maven-plugin/USAGE.md

 In the test, the ip address can be obtained by:
 ```

          String host = System.getProperty("example.app.ip");

 ```

-The plugin can also use the container ip address to do health check just by using `__CONTAINER.IP__` as a placeholder in the pings url.
+We can also use the container ip address for health check.
+This can be done by using `__CONTAINER.IP__` as a placeholder in the pings url.
 For example:

 ```
 healthChecks: